-Windows Update keeps your system patched and safe.
+Windows Update keeps your system patched and safe with security updates.

-In Windows 10, however, Microsoft also uses Windows Update to deploy undesired feature updates and major upgrades to the operating system.
-This can overburden limited Internet connections because Windows Update will download gigabytes of data.
+In Windows 10, however, Microsoft also uses Windows Update to deploy minor quality updates once a month and major feature updates twice a year.
+This can overburden limited internet connections because Windows Update will download gigabytes of data.
 Since updates are applied automatically, restarts could also strike at inconvenient times.

 Learning how to manage Windows Update will put you in control of your updates.
 Here we have compiled all of the hidden settings and tweaks that can help you keep interruptions, and surprising changes caused by Windows Update, at bay.